QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     eltype(x)

-Now summation is much slower and memory management is less efficient
+Now summation is much slower and memory management is less efficient.

 .. code-block:: julia